fwd/nano-js/README.md

 ## IMPORT/EXPORT

-> A JSON string encrypted with AES-256 with and user defined secret.
+> A JSON string encrypted with AES-256, and configurable secret.
 Looking for a UI, try importing wallet into [Nault](https://nault.cc).

 ```js